 Consideration

 Don’t assume that you can’t use the same types of content during this stage of the buyer’s journey.
 Your blogs can dig a little deeper, right?
-White papers and ebooks might answer some of the questions buyers don’t yet know they have.
+White papers and eBooks might answer some of the questions buyers didn’t even know they had.
 Your intentions during this phase are to continue building the relationship, show your expertise, and give a little taste of how buyers’ lives will be different if they make a purchase.
+Setting your brand apart from competitors during this phase is also important.

-Meatier blogs and ebooks are great, but you can also add webinars, free samples, catalogs, and case studies to the content in this phase, too.
+Meatier blogs and eBooks are great, but you can add webinars, free samples, catalogs, and case studies to the content in this phase, too.
+Try sending customized emails that cater specifically to prospects you’ve already reached out to but haven’t made a purchase yet.
+These emails can remind them of your brand as an option and help guide them to consideration phase content like blogs and samples.

 Purchase

 Congratulations!
 Your prospects are just about ready to buy.
-The content you share should be specially crafted to tip them over the edge.
-A blog or ebook isn’t likely to do that here, but more samples might just do it.
-Add on a consultation, a discount, or even a personal demonstration, and you could make the sale.
+Now you just need to craft the content you share to tip them over the edge.
+A blog or eBook isn’t likely to do that here, but more samples might just do it.
+Add on a consultation, a discount, a free trial, or even a personal demonstration, and you could make the sale.

-Now, after you’ve been through all of this with your new customer, would you dare act as though you’ve never met?
+After you’ve been through all this with your new customer, would you dare act like you’ve never met?
 Of course not!
 That’s why understanding where they are in the buyer’s journey at all times is so important.
 You keep providing content that keeps them coming back for more.

-If you’re struggling to create content that reaches these buyers exactly where they are, don’t hesitate to reach out.
+If you’re struggling to create content that reaches your buyers exactly where they are, don’t hesitate to reach out.
 We’re experts, and we like sharing.

 Explore Latest Posts